Yandex Cloud

 6. Under Storage volume, GB, set the storage size you need.
 At the bottom of the window, you will see the total cost of storage per month.

 7. Click Create.
-You will now see a page with information on the file storage you just created.
+This will open the page with information on the file storage you just created.

 Go to the file storage page and click Activate.
 Once activated, the file storage will be available in the /filestore/ folder of the JupyterLab file browser, and you will be able to view it as a file system.